-THUAS cooperates with three agencies that offer accommodation within walking distance of the university to incoming international students.
-THUAS can assist approximately 20% of the incoming students through this service.
+THUAS cooperates with agencies that offer accommodation to incoming international students.
+THUAS can assist approximately 50% of the incoming students through this service.
 For students starting in September 2019, THUAS has a quota of around 650 rooms.
 The rooms that are offered are both self-contained as shared-facilities and are fully furnished.

 THUAS charges a non-refundable housing fee of €250.- for our help.
 This fee is charged to cover the costs that come along with reserving this designated quota of rooms for international students.

 - Bachelor and Master students can only be offered rental contracts for a full year (August to end July).
 Upon completion of the rental period students will need to find their own accommodation.